valdiman/PCB-flux-calculations/README.md

 # Individual PCB flux calculations IHSC
-R code to calculate the air-water flux of individual PCB congeners from Indiana Harbor and Ship Canal from air and water passive samples from 2007
+R code to calculate the air-water flux of individual PCB congeners from Indiana Harbor and Ship Canal from air and water passive samples from 2017.
+It includes a Monte Carlo simulation (rep = 1000).

 # set working directory on our computer
 setwd("Z:.../Flux")